IBM/redstone/README.md

 # redstone - A Pythonic IBM Cloud SDK

 Redstone is a Python library for interacting with IBM Cloud services.
-It's goals are to make consuming the many services easier and more consistent across the entire set of IBM Cloud services.
+Its main objectives are to make consuming the many services easier and more consistent across the entire set of IBM Cloud services.

-The current state is very incomplete, as it is built as a side effect of service testing, but there are some common service clients that many people within IBM would probably find useful, so I have published them here in a consumable form.
+The current state is very incomplete, but there are some common service clients that many people within IBM would probably find useful, so I have published them here in a consumable form.

 Contributions in the form of feedback, patches, or bugs are appreciated.

-# sample usage
+# usage

+A default session is created for you on first access, which can be used to access service interfaces scoped to that account.
+Default sessions will read an API key from the conventional `IBMCLOUD_API_KEY` environment variable.

 Using the default session to get a CIS (Cloud Internet Services) client: